 Sometimes a secondary cancer in the lung can block one of the airways.
 This can make breathing difficult.
 The following treatments can help.

-This uses heat to destroy cancer cells.
+Laser treatment uses heat to destroy cancer cells.
 This can help relieve the symptoms.
-You usually have this done under a general anaesthetic.
+You usually have laser treatment under a general anaesthetic.

 Fluid on the lung (pleural effusion)

 A secondary lung cancer can cause a build-up of fluid between the two membranes (pleura) that cover the lungs.
 This is called a pleural effusion.
 The fluid puts pressure on the lung.
 It may cause:

 These symptoms can be relieved by carefully draining the fluid through a tube.